gardehal/argumentor/README.md

 ## TODO

+- add command alias to descriptionstring method
 - example inputs F and G
 - check duplicate command names/alias and argument/alias so it cant be -dimensions w:1 w:2 (width and weight)
   - Let user find out themselves?
 - error messages should be improved, shorter, more concise
 - make egg stuff
 - publish pip
+- add unit as optional argument to example?
+- make advanced example section with multiple commands?